alexoughton/rtd-openstack-xenserver/docs/04-install-identity-keystone-on-controller.rst

       [revoke]
       driver = sql

-* Note: I have extended token expiration 24-hours, due to issues I experienced with large images timing-out during the saving process.
+* Note: I have extended token expiration to 24-hours, due to issues I experienced with large images timing-out during the saving process.
 You may wish to use a shorter expiration, depending on your security requirements.

 5. Populate the keystone database::